What causes Diabetes?

-Diabetes is a kind of metabolic autoimmune disease, which can be related with the higher level of blood sugar level in your body.
-Our body needs energy to perform day to day functions and can be generated in the form of glucose through breakdown of food, we consume.
+Diabetes is one of the common metabolic autoimmune diseases that could directly be linked up with the higher level of blood sugar in your body.
+Our body needs energy to perform day to day functions which can be generated in the form of glucose through breakdown of food, we consume.
 The glucose is then transported to each and every cell of your body via hormone insulin, which is being produced in the pancreas.

 - Fatigue due to low energy

 - Less immunity